 The best line of defense against backdoor malware for any website owner is a website scanner that can mitigate malware, patch vulnerabilities, and alert the administrator of potential security threats.

 Because cybercriminals are creating new malware specifically to bypass scanners, you need to ensure your cybersecurity partner performs adequate research to detect and review new types of malware on a regular basis.
 Your partner should then update the scanner’s signature database with each new iteration it finds.

-If backdoor malware slips past your security measures, it’s best to mitigate the problem as quickly and efficiently as possible to keep costs and reputational damage to a minimum.
-Take the following steps to close the back door:
+If backdoor malware slips past your security measures, it’s best to mitigate the problem as quickly and efficiently as possible to keep costs and damage to your reputation to a minimum.
+Take the following steps to close such backdoors:

 If your small business hasn’t yet taken measures to prevent a backdoor attack, now is the time to do so.
 As backdoor detection becomes more difficult and cybercrime increases, small business cybersecurity is more important than ever.
 Make sure you not only have reliable tools such as a website scanner and WAF to stop cybercriminals in their tracks, but also know what to do if an attack does break through your defenses.

 See how SiteLock’s comprehensive website security packages can help keep your site protected.